CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: UV diagnostic diagrams

 The scatter plots in Fig.~\ref{fig:diagnostic-jr16}, color-coded as reported in the color bar labels, show the 9 galaxies of our sample with \civ~$~\lambda\lambda$1548,51 in pure emission (the other galaxies show pure absorption or P-Cygni profiles).
 In particular, SBS~0335-052~E (J0337-0502) and I\,Zw\,18 (J0934+5514) are located in the gray shaded region that separates the pure-SF and shock locii according to \citet{jaskot16}.
 Moreover, the two objects partially overlap with the \citetalias{feltre16} AGN models.
 However, from the optical diagnostics, we know that these galaxies are SF-dominated (Sec.~\ref{sec:results-diagnostics-opt}).
 Interestingly, these objects are the two lowest metallicity galaxies of the sample showing UV emission lines (12+log(O/H)~$\sim 7.46$ and $\sim 6.98$, respectively) with also the lowest C/O abundances ((C/O)/(C/O)$_\odot$~$\sim 0.26$ and $\sim 0.12$, respectively).
 This means that the \citet{jaskot16} criterion can fail in classifying extremely metal-poor star-forming objects possibly characterized by very hard ionization and low C/O, which could mimic AGN or shock ionization (see also \citealt{maseda17}).
-In agreement with this, \citet{gutkin16} SF models (both CST and SSP) can fall beyond the \citet{jaskot16} pure-SF line when considering low C/O (cyan grids have (C/O)/(C/O)$_\odot$=0.1), which would reduce \ciii\ and \civ\ emission.
-Another factor that pushes the \citet{gutkin16} SF models below the \citet{jaskot16} pure-SF locus is a higher IMF upper-cut ($M_{up}=300$~M$_\odot$ instead of $M_{up}=100$~M$_\odot$, dashed and solid lines, respectively), which would imply more massive stars, hence a harder ionization field (i.e., higher \heii\ emission).
-Concerning \citet{gutkin16} single-burst SF grids, we only show the 3~Myr models for clarity reasons, but ages younger than $\sim4$~Myr can reproduce the line ratios observed for the CLASSY galaxies.
-Since the \citet{gutkin16} models do not take into account either stellar rotation or binary interactions (which would amplify the galaxies ionizing fluxes for several Myr after a SF burst), the ionizing photons drop at older ages than 4~Myr, with a subsequent reduction of \heii\ (but also \ciii\ and \civ), inducing a shift of the grids to higher \ciii/\heii\ and \civ/\heii\ than the range shown in Fig.~\ref{fig:diagnostic-jr16} (see e.g., \citealt{jaskot16} Sec.~3.1 for a detailed comparison between different model prescriptions).
+In agreement with this, \citetalias{gutkin16} SF models (both CST and SSP) can fall beyond the \citet{jaskot16} pure-SF line when considering low C/O (cyan grids have (C/O)/(C/O)$_\odot$=0.1), which would reduce \ciii\ and \civ\ emission.
+Another factor that pushes the \citetalias{gutkin16} SF models below the \citet{jaskot16} pure-SF locus is a higher IMF upper-cut ($M_{up}=300$~M$_\odot$ instead of $M_{up}=100$~M$_\odot$, dashed and solid lines, respectively), which would imply more massive stars, hence a harder ionization field (i.e., higher \heii\ emission).
+Concerning \citetalias{gutkin16} single-burst SF grids {(that we do not show for clarity reasons but see Fig.~\ref{fig:modelscomp})}, only ages younger than $\sim4$~Myr can reproduce the line ratios observed for the CLASSY galaxies.
+Since the \citetalias{gutkin16} models do not take into account either stellar rotation or binary interactions (which would amplify the galaxies ionizing fluxes for several Myr after a SF burst), the ionizing photons drop at older ages than 4~Myr, with subsequent reduction of \heii\ (but also \ciii\ and \civ), inducing a shift of the grids to higher \ciii/\heii\ and \civ/\heii\ than the range shown in Fig.~\ref{fig:diagnostic-jr16} ({see App.~\ref{app:uv-diag-models} and} e.g., \citealt{jaskot16} Sec.~3.1 for a detailed comparison between different model prescriptions). {In BPASS models instead the stellar multiplicity impacts the duration of the ionizing photon production (as well as in \citetalias{byler17} models that take into account stellar rotation; see Fig.~\ref{fig:modelscomp}).
+Indeed, both the BPASS 3~Myr and 10~Myr star-forming grids of \citetalias{xiao18} can fully cover the CLASSY data and the SF locus in Fig.~\ref{fig:diagnostic-jr16}, only slightly overlapping with the \citetalias{alarie19} shock models.}

 Overall, to explain the locations of galaxies such as SBS~0335-052~E and I\,Zw\,18, lying in the region separating SF from harder mechanisms, the most likely explanation is their low O/H and C/O abundances (see also \citealt{wofford21} for SBS~0335-052~E).
 Hence, before using the C3He2-C4He2 diagram the user should be mindful of the metallicity and C/O abundance of the targets, in that ionization sources in low-metallicity objects are less easily distinguishable for this diagnostic.